 Since early Spring we have been looking after some tadpoles at school.
-They started out in a small tank in the Media Suite and are now outside the Office in the school reception area.
+They started out in a small tank in the Media Suite and are then moved outside the Office in the school reception area.
 Once the weather got warmer and the tadpoles began to change into frogs we returned them to their pond environment.

-You can click on the button to look at a guide on how to keep tadpoles, and keep a watch on this page to see updates on our tadpoles’ progress.
+You can click on the button to look at a guide on how to keep tadpoles.

 Here are the tadpoles enjoying their first meal of worms…looks like they were hungry!